The work of facility maintenance managers is complex and demanding, and many report that they’re struggling to keep up.

 Tracking work requests this way also provides more transparency for stakeholders.
 They can log in and see the status of their request at any time, including any changes in status or notes that have been added.
 This can help cut down on time consuming follow-up.

-With the economy still shaky and budgets still tight, facility managers must be proactive if they hope to resolve their resource and workload problems.
-With the powerful planning and data tracking tools available in CMMS solutions like ManagerPlus, this will be much easier to accomplish.
+With the economy still shaky and budgets still tight, facility maintenance managers must be proactive if they hope to resolve their resource and workload problems.
+With the powerful planning and data tracking tools available in maintenance management software like ManagerPlus, this will be much easier to accomplish.